Warehousing/Warehousing/Readme.md

 Also adds logistic versions (passive provider and storage)

-You can also attach red and green wires to the warehouses much like smart chests, and they'll attach to the correct points on the corner of the logistics warehouses
+You can also attach red and green wires to the warehouses, and they'll attach to the correct points on the corner of the logistics warehouses

 Graphics by **Nova Kast**, **please do not use without permission!** (just message me for this if you want) The above clause is because i don't want people to steal the graphics, and suddenly discover it's everywhere, if you ask you can probably use the images (also, if you need custom graphics we can cook these up too if needed! ;) )